 As defined by the EOS/ESD Association, ESD is “the rapid, spontaneous transfer of electrostatic charge induced by a high electrostatic field… Usually, the charge flows through a spark between two bodies at different electrostatic potentials as they approach one another.” (source:esda.org )

-When these charged hot-spots come in close proximity (but not even direct contact) with another object, a sudden exchange or “discharge” can occur, where electrons are suddenly exchanged to create equilibrium.
+When these charged hot-spots come in close proximity (not even direct contact) with another object, a sudden exchange or “discharge” can occur where electrons are suddenly exchanged to create equilibrium.
 That event is called “electrostatic discharge”, or “ESD”.

-Electrostatic discharge happens all the time, especially in dry climates and in the winter season, when there isn’t moisture in the air to help bleed the excess electrons (water is conductive, so allows the electrons to flow more easily).
-Normally it is nothing more than an irritation, but with sensitive electronics, it can lead to PCB failures.
+Electrostatic discharge happens all the time, especially in dry climates and in the winter season when there isn’t moisture in the air to help bleed the excess electrons (water is conductive allowing electrons to flow more easily).
+Normally it is nothing more than an irritation, but with sensitive electronics it can lead to PCB failures.

 How Do Standard Swabs Create Electrostatic Discharge (ESD)?

-When the swab head is saturated with a solvent, it can avoid static generation, since the liquid is often conductive.
+When the swab head is saturated with a solvent it can avoid static generation since the liquid is often conductive.
 Swab handles, on the other hand, are often made of synthetic materials and have a tendency to generate and retain a static charge.
-Swab handles are commonly made of polypropylene or nylon, which are both insulative.
+Swab handles are commonly made of polypropylene or nylon, both of which are insulative.

-As the fingers and hand come into contact with the swab handle, the friction generates a static charge.
+As the fingers and hand interact with the swab handle the friction generates a static charge.
 Those excess electrons collect on the handle material, and do not readily flow to ground even if the operator is using a wrist strap.